seborama/fuego/README.md

 See [example_map_test.go](example_map_test.go) for more details of an example of Map with Stream and Filter combined together to extract entries which keys are an even number.

+### Tuple

+fuego provides these `Tuple`'s:
+- Tuple0
+- Tuple1
+- Tuple2

+The values of fuego `Tuples` is of type `hamt.Entry` but can represent any type (see EntryInt and EntryString examples).

 ### Functions

 See [example_function_test.go](example_function_test.go) for basic example uses of `Function` and `BiFunction` and the other tests / examples for more uses.